ToolShedTested

 3. Makita RT0701CX7 — Best Compact Router

 The RT0701CX7 is one of the best-selling routers in America, and for good reason.
-This compact 1.25 HP router comes with both a fixed base and a tilt base (for chamfering and beveling), all for around $120.
-At only 3.9 pounds, it’s light enough for extended one-handed use — ideal for edge profiling, hinge mortising, and flush trimming.
+This compact 1.25 HP router comes with both a fixed base and a tilt base (for chamfering and beveling), all for around its current retailer price.
+At only 3.9 pounds, it's light enough for extended one-handed use — ideal for edge profiling, hinge mortising, and flush trimming.

 The slim body fits comfortably in one hand, and the variable speed dial on top is easy to adjust during operation.
 The rack-and-pinion fine depth adjustment is smooth and precise.
 For the vast majority of trim routing, edge work, and light joinery, this little router punches way above its weight.